'I didn't know how I'd come back,' says Serena

 The seven-time Wimbledon champion is chasing a record-equalling 24th Grand Slam title.

-However, her lengthy absence from the sport has seen her world ranking plummet to 1,204 in the world.
+However, her lengthy absence from the sport has seen her world ranking plummet to 1,204th.

 She needed a wildcard to play Wimbledon this year as she seeks a first major since capturing the Australian Open while pregnant in 2017.